simphotonics/identical_items_list/README.md

 Consider a function that returns a (potentially very long) list which for a certain case contains identical entries.
-In such a case, instead of creating and returning a standard `List` object, might be more efficient to return an [`IdenticalItemsList`][IdenticalItemsList]:
+In such a case, it might be more efficient to return an [`IdenticalItemsList`][IdenticalItemsList] instead of creating and returning a standard `List` object,:
 ```Dart
 final list = List.filled(1000000, 42); // 14000 microseconds
 final iList = IdenticalItemsList(value: 42, length: 1000000); // 0.02 microseconds